 - Online at GovPayNow with a credit card or debit card.
 Links to the most common courthouses’ bail-pay pages are:

 People outside of the Washoe County Detention Facility may not place calls to the inmates.
-Inmates have specified times during the day when they are allowed to make outgoing calls.
+(Some selected inmates may receive voicemails.)
+Instead, inmates have specified times during the day when they are allowed to make outgoing calls.
 They can place collect calls or use phone cards bought from the commissary.

 People may visit inmates at the Washoe County Jail either remotely over the web or through video visitation at the facility: